-China’s economy is important not only because it has the largest population in the world and any small movement can give rise to a storm that threaten the lives of millions of people, but also because it has so many trade relations with many other countries so that an unexpected event in China may induce a series of problems to the whole world.
-In 2012, a year when China economy was gradually recovering from the 2008 world economy crisis, the Euro debt crisis is again coming.
-The world economy developed at a slower pace, and both external and internal factors are asking China to quicken the adjustment of economic structure.
+China’s economy is important not only because it has the largest population in the world, but also because of its many trade relations with many other countries.
+As a result, any change in its economy would not only affect the 1.3 billion citizens of China, but also the economies of its abundant trade partners.
+In 2012, as China’s economy was still recovering from the 2008 world economic crisis, the Euro debt crisis brought even more problems to the country.
+The world economy is developing at a slower pace, but both internal and external factors still expect China to continue its economic growth and carry the global economy.
 The expected GDP growth for 2012 is around 8.5%, while the expected CPI growth is about 3.5%.

-The 2008 economy crisis brought impact to world economy, and traditional developed economic powers like the European Union and the United States we forced to give a second thought to the old theories and try to adopt new economic rules.
-China also needed adjustment.
+The 2008 economic crisis completely changed the structure of the global economy, as traditionally developed economic powers such as the European Union and the United States were forced to dispose of the traditional economic theories that caused the recession and adopt new ones.
+China also needed an adjustment.

-The external driving force this year is mainly because of the Euro debt crisis.
-The worsening of European economy make the fictitious economy to recess and pushed the real economy into stagnation, which again reminds the western countries of the importance to have the fictitious and real economy develop at the same step.
-From 2008 on, America has taken various measures to limit their import from China to lessen the competition pressure on their native industry and force China to open its market more.
+The external driving force this year is the Euro debt crisis.
+The decline of the European economy forced it into a recession as business stagnated throughout Europe.
+From 2008 on, the United States has taken various measures to limit their imports from China to lessen the competitive pressures on their native industries and force China to further open its market.

-To acquire further development in the future, China should switch its extensive economic growth mode to an intensive one.
-China should focus on internal market needs, stimulate the potential of its people’s consumption potentialities.
-Also China should let more foreign companies enter its market.
+To acquire further development in the future, China should switch its external economic growth strategy to an internal one.
+China should focus on internal market needs and stimulate the potential of its people’s consumption.
+Also, China should let more foreign companies enter its market.
 A crisis is not only a threat but also an opportunity.
-Foreign competitors will bring both money and technology, and also force Chinese firms to fasten their pace in reforming and innovating.
+Foreign competitors will bring both money and technology with them and also force Chinese firms to hasten their pace of reforming and innovating.

 Picture Source: China foreign reserve